• Skip to main content

 • Weigh or measure the light brown and white sugars into a bowl and set aside.
 Weight or measure the flour, salt, baking powder, and cinnamon into a bowl and run a whisk through to blend and set aside.

-• Using your hand-held or stand mixer blend the butter and sugars together for about 2 to 3 minutes on medium speed.
-Add the egg, vanilla extract, and applesauce till mixed thoroughly.
+• Cream the butter for about a minute or two before adding the sugars.
+Mix on medium mixer speed for about 3 minutes Add the egg, vanilla extract, and applesauce and blend.
 Turn the mixer speed down and gradually add the flour mixture.
 You may have to scrape down the bowl.
-Add the chopped walnuts and blend for another 30 seconds till incorporated.
+Add the chopped walnuts and blend for another 15 seconds until incorporated.
 Cover and put into the refrigerator for 30 minutes.

 Nutrition